 Misrepresentation – for what purpose?

-The tone of this public letter also contrasts strangely with several official statements made in recent years by Universities UK itself.
+In its talk of a setback lasting ‘decades’, its failure to make any mention of ‘associated country’ status, and its sinister-sounding remarks about EU students in the UK facing ‘significant uncertainty’, the open letter is guilty of serious misrepresentation.
+Its tone also contrasts strangely with several official statements made in recent years by Universities UK itself.
 In August 2016, when the Government made its pledge to underwrite Horizon 2020 spending, a statement was issued by Alistair Jarvis, the Deputy Chief Executive of Universities UK:

 ‘This is encouraging news that provides much-needed stability for British universities during the transition period as the UK exits the EU, and provides an important signal to European researchers that they can continue to collaborate with their UK colleagues as they have before.’